aquasecurity/tracee/docs/tracee-ebpf/output.md

-  exec-env | when tracing execve/execveat, show the environment variables that were used for execution exec-info | when tracing sched_process_exec, show the file hash(sha256) and ctime relative-time | use relative timestamp instead of wall timestamp for events raw-arguments | show raw values for event arguments that are otherwise parsed into strings, such as clone(2) flags
+  exec-env | when tracing execve/execveat, show the environment variables that were used for execution exec-info | when tracing sched_process_exec, show the file hash(sha256) and ctime relative-time | use relative timestamp instead of wall timestamp for events raw-arguments | do not show raw machine-readable values for event arguments, instead parse into human readable strings